Content control: How is harmful and useless content controlled in my computing environments?

 Verification and testing processes are necessary in any medium or high consequence situation because they provide increased assurance that only authorized and properly tested original mechanisms are in place.
-They should normally be used in conjunction with sound change control and/or transofmraiton technologies with attribution to verify against unauthorized changes in operational systems.
-HArdware and software should be put though systematic verificaiton and testing processes to assure that all identifiable input sequences or classes of input sequences result in propper states and outputs.
-While it is infeasible in practice to generate complete tests in many such systems, measures of coverage should be attained and applied to undersand the extent to which surety has been attained.
+They should normally be used in conjunction with sound change control and/or transformation technologies with attribution to verify against unauthorized changes in operational systems.
+Hardware and software should be put though systematic verification and testing processes to assure that all identifiable input sequences or classes of input sequences result in proper states and outputs.
+While it is infeasible in practice to generate complete tests in many such systems, measures of coverage should be attained and applied to understand the extent to which surety has been attained.

 Structural mechanisms such as network separation, digital diodes, one-way UDB channels, and network zoning approaches limit or eliminate the flow of information between different areas and thus limit the ability of unauthorized content to enter areas.
 This is a fundamental approach that should be applied with increasing surety as risks increase.
 For enterprise production environments, at least zoning and subzoning mechanisms should be use to limit inbound content and to limit interactions between business functions and their infrastructures.

 Microzoning and virtualization mechanisms limit the flow and retention of undesired and useless content by keeping them within the microzones and, with non-state-retaining virtual machines (VMs) by destroying all content other than that explicitly retained at the end of the period of use.
 This is a good approach for limiting untrusted content, applications, and access over periods of use, at the cost of limited overhead.

 Counterintelligence methods, such as removing email addresses from external Web sites, trying to reduce the profile of the enterprise, reduce the profile of important servers and services, not identifying potential targets, using anonymizing mechanisms for postings to external forums so that responses are limited and internal addresses and structure is not revealed, and so forth.

 Place defenses in the logical perimeters.